lucvirgili/lucvirgili/README.md

 - 👋 Hi, I’m @lucvirgili
 - 👀 I’m interested in Data Science, Bussines Strategy, AI, and a lot more.
-- 🌱 I’m currently learning Physics and Python.
+- 🌱 I’m currently learning R and Python.

 <!---
 lucvirgili/lucvirgili is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.